The RIAA offered to settle Jammie Thomas-Rasset’s case for $25,000 this afternoon. An offer which Thomas-Rasset quickly rejected. From her lawyers:

 Both from the Constitutional and civil standpoints, these laws regulate the everyday privacy we enjoy and sometimes take for granted.
 As societal norms evolve, it’s important to ensure the law properly reflects what we think of as privacy.

-Comments Off Posted in: Commentary on January 19, 2010
+Comments Off on Psystar Appeals Posted in: Links on January 15, 2010

 On December 22, 2009, the Federal Circuit ruled all issues on appeal in favor of i4i.
 The Federal Circuit reestablished the effective date of the injunction to January 11, 2010.
 Microsoft is left with few avenues in terms of the litigation.
 They can appeal to the Federal Circuit (again) and ask for a rehearing en banc.
 Another viable option maybe to appeal the Circuit court’s ruling to the Supreme Court.
 Finally, they can always wait and see what happens will the Bilski case, which was argued before SCOTUS earlier this fall, and hope the ruling affects the underlying validity of i4i’s patent (not an attractive option).